-For something different, this post summarises problems I had with my expensive 2009 BMW R1200R motorcycle.
-Updated for 2019!
+This article examines problems I had with my expensive 2009 BMW R1200R motorcycle.
+Updated for 2019, still more to come!

-Make no mistake, the BMW R1200R ‘hex-head’ motorcycle is a superb bike in many important ways.
-My overall impressions are that it’s a joy to ride and a pleasure to work on.
-However, a collection of BMW R1200R problems, creating headaches like this, this and this, potentially ruin the enjoyment of owning this and other similar BMW models.
+Make no mistake, the BMW R1200R ‘hex-head’ motorcycle is a superb bike in many respects.
+Overall, it’s a joy to ride and a pleasure to work on.
+However, a collection of BMW R1200R problems, creating headaches like this, this and this, potentially ruin the enjoyment of owning this and other similar models.
+They certainly did for me and have put me off owning another BMW.

-This article attempts to outline each major issue and the solution.
-Note that none of these problems alone is a deal-breaker if BMW fixes and pays for it, as they should.
-If you have to fix all this stuff yourself though and pay for it, as I did, it’s a major dealbreaker and ethically disgraceful.
+What I’ve done with this article is to outline each major issue and solution, where there was one.
+None of these problems is a deal-breaker if BMW fixes it and pays, as they should.
+However, if you have to fix all this stuff yourself, as I did, any one of them is a major dealbreaker.
+Shame on you BMW.
 I hope this helps other owners and potential owners.

 UPDATE!
 More coming soon including the throttle body pulley debacle.